Alert | State of Local Emergency in Effect

 Cycling

-• Make sure your bike is equipped with at least one working brake and a bell, horn or other alerting device.
+• Ensure your bike has at least one working brake and an alerting device.

 In-line skating

-• We recommend you wear an approved helmet, elbow and wrist protectors and knee pads.
+• It's recommended to wear a helmet, elbow and wrist protectors, and knee pads.

-• If you’re in-line skating at night, you must have clear or red lights affixed to your body or clothing that are visible from both the front and back.
+• If skating at night, use clear or red lights visible from both the front and back.

 Trees, plants and weeds

-• Leave the park the way you found it.
-Don't collect plant or animal material or cause damage to a park.
+• Leave parks undisturbed; don't collect plant or animal material or cause damage.

 Dogs

-• All dogs must be on a leash that is no more than 2 metres long.
+• Keep your dog on a leash no longer than 2 meters.

-• Dogs must stay on the right side of the pathway unless passing.
+• Dogs should stay on the right side of the pathway unless passing.

 • Download the City of Calgary Pets App to access more information on the go.